 1. Brand monitoring

 By collecting search data of select keywords, you can find out how well your company is doing.
 It also presents you with an opportunity to improve your brand’s presence on LinkedIn.
-This will in result help increase leads for potential clients and hires.
+This will in a result help increase leads for potential clients and hires.

 2. Building a successful thought leadership strategy among company leaders